 If making the cherry sauce, I like to use just 2 tablespoons of sugar which makes it not very sweet, but if you prefer it to be sweeter, add 3 tablespoons.

 Recipe timing above is based on the plain version without making the optional cherry sauce.

 The recipe makes 4-6 servings, depending on how large or small you make each serving.

-Nutrition info is for one 1/2 cup serving of the plain chocolate mousse with no toppings and is to be used only as a rough guide.
-Click here to learn how nutrition info is calculated on this website.
+Nutrition info is for one 1/2 cup serving of the plain chocolate mousse with no toppings or cherry sauce and is to be used only as a rough guide.
+Click here to learn how nutrition on info is calculated on this website.